NashWellington/NNES/tests.md

 ## Mapper
 * Cartridges don't save SRAM to file
 * Mapper 1 doesn't work correctly with 512K PRG-ROM and/or >8K PRG-RAM
+* Mapper 4's IRQs don't work properly
+* Some mapper 4 tests have corrupted nametable or CHR data
 * Battery and NV-RAM can be simultaneously set in the header

 ## Input